Kaungsett45/TheBOOK/README.md

 ### Backend Server Issues
 - Verify all dependencies are installed
 - Check if port 3000 is available
-- Ensure database migrations are up to date
+- Ensure database connection is working

-## 📞 Support

-For support and questions:
-- Create an issue in the repository
-- Contact the development team
-- Check the documentation

----